BADRobin/BADRobin/README.md

 ###

-I am in the process of learning the Java programming language.
+I have finished learning the Java programming language.
 In my country, I finished my studies at a private programming school.
-I completed the tests, passed the final exams and got the Junior Java Developer certification
+I have completed the tests, passed the final exams and got
+Junior Java Developer certificate

-  I already have several finished projects in my account.
-4 projects are Web-applications (there is also written with Spring Boot) and one for a desktop.
+ I have already several finished projects + 1 final project on my account.
+5 projects are web applications (there are also written in Spring Boot) and one for desktop.
 One of them is written in PHP.
-I'm currently working on improving my knowledge.
-Learning new skills and expanding my possibilities.
+Now I am working on improving my knowledge.
+Learning new skills and expanding my capabilities.
-Right now, I'm currently studying at [DCI](https://digitalcareerinstitute.org/) (Digital Career Institute)
+I have completed my studies at [DCI](https://digitalcareerinstitute.org/) (Digital Career Institute).

 Language knowledge:
 - [x] Ukrainian - native language